giild/nodecsvparse/README.md

 # CSV

 The first line of the CSV file has the header.
 The header defines the name of each column and will use it to create the JSON data.
+CSV can use different formats.
+If a column has comma, all of the columns may have quotes around it.